Executive Function in the Classroom: 11-Domain Audit

 Strategies:

-When it is working: A pupil reads a project brief, identifies the subtasks, collects the right materials, and works through each step methodically.
+When it is working: A learner reads a project brief, identifies the subtasks, collects the right materials, and works through each step methodically.
 Their desk and bag are reasonably organised.

 Strategies:

-Classroom example: A Year 8 pupil completes a science report and tells the teacher it is finished.
+Classroom example: A Year 8 learner completes a science report and tells the teacher it is finished.
 The teacher asks them to read the first paragraph aloud.
-The pupil immediately spots three spelling errors and a sentence that does not make sense.
+The learner immediately spots three spelling errors and a sentence that does not make sense.
 Without the external prompt, they had no awareness these errors existed.

 Strategies: